 According to Kentucky Revised Statutes § 514.030, a person commits criminal theft if they knowingly take or exercise control over someone else’s property while intending to deprive the owner of that property’s use or value, benefit themselves or another affiliated party, or both at the same time.
 As per K.R.S. § 514.010(1), “depriving” someone of their property can mean (1) withholding it for such a period of time that it loses significant financial value; (2) holding it from them unless the owner provides some form of compensation to get it back; or (3) disposing of it in a way that makes it unlikely the original owner will ever recover it.

 Effective June 29, 2021, the Kentucky Penal Code began to distinguish between various degrees of theft differently than it used to, allowing for more distinction between misdemeanor and felony offenses of this type.
-The new division between levels of theft in Florence, generally based around the total value of items or property taken, are as follows:
+The new division between levels of theft, generally based around the total value of items or property taken, are as follows:

 - Less than $500 worth of property – a Class B misdemeanor